Achievable logoAchievable logo

 Feedback

-The math section of the ACT test has 60 questions and a time limit of 60 minutes.
-We’re teaching it first since it’s the top priority for most students, but it’s actually the second section of the four on the exam.
+The ACT Math section has 60 questions and a 60-minute time limit.
+We’re teaching it first because it’s the top priority for most students, even though it’s actually the second of the four sections on the exam.

 Sidenote